zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 Note that the **ConnectTimeout** property specifies the maximum waiting time in milliseconds), not the delay between retries.

-Alternatively, you can specify the options as a string, and pass this to the **Connect** 方法。
+Alternatively, you can specify the options as a string, and pass this to the **Connect** method.

 ```csharp
 	var options = "localhost,connectRetry=3,connectTimeout=2000";